OFDMA, OFDM vs CDMA Comparison

 OFDMA ADVANTAGES OFDMA DISADVANTAGES

-• When used in a cellular system, it is possible to minimise interference from neighbouring cells by using different carrier permutations between the two cells.
+• When used in a cellular system, using different carrier permutations between the two cells can minimise interference from neighbouring cells.

 • A single frequency network can be used to provide excellent coverage and good frequency re-use.

-• It is sensitive to phase noise on the oscillators as this degrade the orthogonaility between the carriers
+• Sensitive to phase noise on the oscillators as this degrades the orthogonality between the carriers.

-• Requires complex electronics to run the software – DSP including FFT algorithms needed for the forward error correction.
-This is always active regardless of data rate, although when no data is being transmitted the system can hibernate.
-However power consumption can be an issue.
+• Requires complex electronics to run the software – DSP including FFT algorithms for forward error correction.
+This is always active regardless of data rate, leading to higher power consumption, though the system can hibernate when idle.

-• When used in a cellular system, co-channel interference from neighbouring cells is more complicated to combat than with CDMA as allocation of carriers needs to be coordinated between the two.
+• In a cellular system, co-channel interference from neighbouring cells is more complicated to combat than with CDMA as allocation of carriers needs to be coordinated.

 OFDM CDMA comparison